aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Executive branch:

-cabinet: Council of Ministers appointed by the prime minister and approved by the monarch
+cabinet: Council of Ministers appointed by the prime minister and approved by the amir

-elections: none; the monarch is hereditary; prime minister and deputy prime ministers appointed by the monarch
+elections: none; the amir is hereditary; the amir appoints the prime minister and deputy prime ministers

 Legislative branch:

-unicameral National Assembly or Majlis al-Umma (50 seats; members elected by popular vote to serve four-year terms)
+unicameral National Assembly or Majlis al-Umma (50 seats; members elected by popular vote to serve four-year terms; all cabinet ministers are also ex officio voting members of the National Assembly)

 Judicial branch: